ceshine/ceshine-hugo/content/post/20191109-statistical-inference-bad-science/index.md

 ## Disciplined Data Exploration

-> Accord- ing to Tukey (1973), exploratory analysis of the data is not “just descriptive statistics,” but rather an “actively incisive rather than passively descriptive” activity, “with a real emphasis on the discovery of the unexpected.”
+> According to Tukey (1973), exploratory analysis of the data is not “just descriptive statistics,” but rather an “actively incisive rather than passively descriptive” activity, “with a real emphasis on the discovery of the unexpected.”

 An example of how exploratory analysis may be essential for scientific inquiry is in the detection of and adjustment for batch effects.